ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

 ### Step 5: Setup Alert Policies
 When all components have been instrumented, you can start to setup alert policies for the components.
-Log into NewRelic UI with your account and chose “Alerts” and “Alert Polices” tab and select “Create alert policy” button:
+Log into New Relic UI with your account and chose “Alerts” and “Alert Polices” tab and select “Create alert policy” button:

 Here you will create policies for the various component types.
 If you prefer you can also define a single policy with all alert conditions for all the components types).
 We are preferring separate polices for the ease of management allowing component specific thresholds.
 The following policy setup has been chosen: